reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/inventory/c8y_inventory_list.md

 ### Options

 ```
+      --childAdditionId string   Search for a specific child addition and list all the groups to which it belongs.
+      --childAssetId string      Search for a specific child asset and list all the groups to which it belongs.
+      --childDeviceId strings    Search for a specific child device and list all the groups to which it belongs.
       --fragmentType string      ManagedObject fragment type.
   -h, --help                     help for list
       --ids strings              List of ids.
+      --onlyRoots true           When set to true it returns managed objects which don't have any parent.
+If the current user doesn't have access to the parent, this is also root for the user
+      --owner string             List of managed objects that are owned by the given username.
       --skipChildrenNames        Don't include the child devices names in the response.
 This can improve the API response because the names don't need to be retrieved
       --text string              managed objects containing a text value starting with the given text (placeholder {text}).
 Text value is any alphanumeric string starting with a latin letter (A-Z or a-z).
       --type string              ManagedObject type. (accepts pipeline)
+      --withChildren             Determines if children with ID and name should be returned when fetching the managed object.
+Set it to false to improve query performance.
+      --withGroups               When set to true it returns additional information about the groups to which the searched managed object belongs.
+This results in setting the assetParents property with additional information about the groups.
       --withParents              include a flat list of all parents and grandparents of the given object
 ```

 ### Options inherited from parent commands